TooManyLimits/PetPet/README.md

 # PetPet
 A sandboxed, dynamically typed scripting language that runs embedded in Java.
-Being created for my upcoming Minecraft mod!
+Being created for my Minecraft mod [Aspect](https://github.com/Moonlight-Maya/Aspect)!

 Huge, *huge* thanks to Robert Nystrom, the creator of [Crafting Interpreters](https://craftinginterpreters.com/).
 Without that resource, this language would never have been made.